-Whether you are painting a wall, refinishing furniture, or creating art, good quality paint brushes produce better results.
+Whether you are painting a wall, refinishing furniture, or creating art, good quality paint brushes or rollers produce better results.
 They are also expensive, so you want them to last as long as possible which requires proper cleaning.

 The method you use to clean a paint brush depends on whether you are using water-based, oil-based paint, or lacquer.
 Water-based paints clean up easily with soap and water while oil-based products require a petroleum or citrus-based solvent.

 No matter what type of paint is used, a paint brush should be cleaned thoroughly after each use.

 The exception is if you need to take a break for a short period—an hour or so—but plan to return to the painting task.
 To place the brush "on hold", wrap the bristles and the ferrule (the metal component that holds the bristles to the brush handle) in plastic cling wrap.
 This will prevent the paint from drying on the bristles making it more difficult to remove later.

 Equipment / Tools